A heart attack is often announced

 It is accompanied by nausea, vomiting and sweating.

-However, we must not wait any longer for this sign to diagnose a heart attack.
-In women in particular, myocardial infarction is rarely manifested in chest pain, but mainly through shortness of breath and exhaustion.
+But we must not wait any longer for this sign to diagnose a heart attack.
+In women in particular, myocardial infarction is rarely manifested in chest pain, but through shortness of breath and exhaustion.

 But no matter what the signs look like, the events in the heart are always the same.
-The heart muscle is insufficiently or no longer supplied with blood at all, which means that the muscle cells lack vital oxygen and they die.
-And the longer a heart attack lasts without being treated, the more myocardial tissue is irretrievably lost!
+The heart muscle is insufficiently or no longer supplied with blood at all, so the muscle cells lack vital oxygen and they die.
+And the longer a heart attack lasts without being treated, the more myocardial tissue is lost!

-But in order not to let it come at all to the infarction, one should stop its risk factors completely at the latest with the threatening warnings described.
-This means concretely:
+But in order not to let it come at all to the infarction, one should stop its risk factors at the latest with the threatening warnings described.
+This means:

 Stop smoking right now.